Freilichtbuehne/nova-defender/README.md

 ## Extensions

 - **All extensions are private and exclusive for server owners!**
-- For a donation I grant access to individual extensions.
+- [Join our Discord](https://discord.gg/zEMuB6kN9g) to get instructions on how to request access.
 - I reserve the right to refuse the request even without providing a reason.
-- [Join our Discord](https://discord.gg/zEMuB6kN9g) to get instructions on how to request access.
 - Feel free to contact me directly via Discord: `_samuel`

 ### ✨ Extended Anticheat